equus52/algorithm-sample/README.md

-independent-java
+algorithm-sample
 ==============

-independent-java is a utility library to prepare for programming contests.
+algorithm-sample is algorithm and data structure samples to prepare for programming contests.
 This is independent from other libraries.